DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

         - ensure that key personnel are aware of their responsibilities and have that knowledge refreshed periodically
         - provide individuals with an opportunity to review and update plans, remvoving obsolete info
         - helps identify situations in which key personnel have left the company and the DR responsibility needs to be re-assigned (note that DR responsibilities should be included in job descriptions)
+        - During a tabletop exercise, team members come together and walk through a scenario without making any changes to information systems.
 - 7.12.2 Walkthrough
     - **Structured walk-through**: AKA tabletop exercise, takes testing one step further, where members of the DR team gather in a large conference room and role-play a disaster scenario
         - the team refers to their copies of the DR plan and discuss the appropriate responses to that particular type of disaster